 2. CAPITOL GORGE & THE TANKS

 This is one of the most popular hikes in Capitol Reef.
-A 2.5-mile dirt road (4WD is not required) at the end of the Scenic drive will lead you to the Capitol George trailhead.
-This easy 2-mile RT hike through Capitol George canyon that gives you a feeling of remoteness.
+A 2.5-mile dirt road (4WD is not required) at the end of the Scenic drive will lead you to the Capitol Gorge trailhead.
+This easy 2-mile RT hike through Capitol Gorge canyon that gives you a feeling of remoteness.
 The towering walls of the canyon are very impressive and are reminiscent of the slot canyons of Utah.
 For a bonus view, climb up the rocky path at the end of this trail to see the “tanks” – ponds filled with rainwater.